Sanjay-Razzpurohit/Sanjay-Razzpurohit/README.md

 👀 I’m interested in data science and exploring its applications in various domains.

-🌱 I’m currently learning advanced machine learning techniques and data visualization tools to enhance my skill set.
+🌱 I’m completed couarce of  advanced machine learning techniques and data visualization tools to enhance my skill set.

 💼 I am actively seeking opportunities in data science or related fields where I can apply my analytical skills and passion for data-driven decision making.

-📫 You can reach me via email at razzpurohitsanjay00@gmail.com or connect with me on linkedin.com/in/sanjay--31a70a281.
+📫 You can reach me via email at razzpurohitsanjay00@gmail.com or connect with me on www.linkedin.com/in/sanjay8824312768

 😄 Pronouns: He/Him